Theta-Limited/OpenAthena-Legacy-Python/README.md

 # Open Athena
 ![Carole Raddato - Statue of Athena wearing a Corinthian helmet - CC Share Alike license](./assets/athena_thumb.jpg)

 Open Athena is a project which allows consumer and professional drones to spot precise locations through their images.
-This is accomplished by combining their [sensor data embedded in still images](./drone_sensor_data_blurb.md) with [an offline-ready Digital Elevation Model](./EIO_fetch_geotiff_example.md) to provide the instant ground location of what it is observing
+This is accomplished by combining their [sensor metadata](./drone_sensor_data_blurb.md) with [an offline-ready Digital Elevation Model](./EIO_fetch_geotiff_example.md) to provide the instant location of what it is observing

 🖼️👨‍💻 + 🧮⛰️ = 🎯📍

 OpenAthena may prove especially useful for life-saving civilian search and rescue (SAR) and other commercial applications.
 For military use, this technique may greatly reduce the incidence of errors during the process of [forward artillery observation](https://en.wikipedia.org/wiki/Artillery_observer).
 This may profoundly reduce harm to civilian lives and property in warfare.

 This software is in pre-alpha.
-Use appropriate caution when using data generated from this program
+Use appropriate caution when using data generated from this program.

 # [**Premise**](https://github.com/mkrupczak3/OpenAthena#premise-1)
 [![pretty_good_skydio](./assets/pretty_good_skydio.jpg)](https://github.com/mkrupczak3/OpenAthena#premise-1)